 Unlike many of the other options on this list, Qualtrics doesn’t list their pricing on their website.
 Based on their featured customer list and the non-transparent pricing, this solution may be a better fit for larger, enterprise brands.

-If you’re looking for a SurveyMonkey alternative, these are seven solid options for quickly building surveys and collecting responses.
+If you’re looking for a SurveyMonkey alternative, these are nine solid options for quickly building surveys and collecting responses.